 Yes, every case study is a story and a great story begins with a great headline.
 When brainstorming on your headlines consider all elements, blog post title, newsletter and social media.
 Each medium may require editing the headline so don’t make it too long.

-Before you decide, try the writer’s formula we use to create compelling headlines, which is as follows: ask “Who, What, When, Where, and How.”
+Before you decide, try the writer’s formula we use to create compelling headlines, which are as follows: ask “Who, What, When, Where, and How.”

 - Results – The most critical thing to show is that you did solve the problem.
 No grey areas here.
 A reliable B2B case study includes numbers, facts, images of the positive end-result you did for your customer.